Forget those January sales and toss aside a night of drinking and merriment in preparation for YOUR year.

 - Demand more from people- don’t let them degrade or use you, especially if they make minimal effort with you.
 Don’t get upset, but rather just ignore them and pay attention to the people that do care about you.

 - Be assertive.
-Don’t give people too many chances and, at least temporarily, cut them off or avoid them (take a break).) if they start to negatively impact your life.
+Don’t give people too many chances and, at least temporarily, cut them off or take a break from them if they start to negatively impact your life.

 - Try not to be too passive aggressive and just say things directly.